 Back to Home Page or Contents Page or Judaism or Index

-A female demon of the night who supposedly flies around searching for newborn children either to kidnap or strangle them.
+Lilith or Lilit is a female demon of the night who supposedly flies around searching for newborn children either to kidnap or strangle them.
 Also, she sleeps with men to seduce them into propagating demon sons.
 Legends told about Lilith are ancient.
 The rabbinical myths of Lilith being Adam's first with seem to relate to the Sumero-Babyloian Goddess Belit-ili, or Belili.
 To the Canaanites, Lilith was Baalat, the "Divine Lady."
 On a tablet from Ur, ca. 2000 BC, she was addressed as Lillake.

 Lilith abounds in many mythologies which causes difficulty in pinpointing her exact origin.
 A preeminent mythology is the Jewish folklore, or the Zohar, the book of splendor, a Kabbalistic thirteenth century meditation on the Old Testament.
 The depiction of Lilith within the Zohar is the one that was prominent during the Middle Ages and current in mythology, Witchcraft, and magic, other words the occult sciences.
 Rightfully, as will be shown, there is a reason for this; the occult sciences usually oppose formalized religion as Lilith opposes God.

 To summarize the Zohar which establishes the Hebraic myth of Lilith,